Disease site committees

 Disease site committees discuss proposals for new studies, consider their scientific merit and feasibility, and assign priorities when necessary.
-Currently, there are 11 disease site committees including brain, breast, lung, gastrointestinal, genitourinary, gynecologic, hematologic, lung, melanoma, sarcoma, and symptom control.
-Each committee is made up of both members and executive members.
+Currently, there are 10 disease site committees including brain, breast, lung, gastrointestinal, genitourinary, gynecologic, hematologic, melanoma, sarcoma, and symptom control.

 The IND Committee advises the Director of the IND Program on policy matters and the overall direction of new drug studies, and to that extent serves as an extension of the Clinical Trials Committee and as a standing modality committee.
 Membership of the IND Committee is largely determined, however, by phase I and II study participation.
 Members are expected to represent the views of their centres regarding interest and feasibility in proposed studies and serve as conduits for communication within their centres.

 The IND Executive Committee acts to provide ongoing review of the specific program goals and priorities, as well as review and approval (or not) of specific trial proposals.
 The Executive meets in person or by telephone 4-6 times per year.
 Members of the Executive include the Chair of the IND Committee, Central Office staff, IND investigators, and basic scientists.
 IND and executive committee

 There are a number of standing committees at CCTG that are compises of representatives from across Canada who come together to discuss issues pertaining to growing and supportign the conduct of clinical trials research.
 There are twelve advisory commttees.
 Standing committees